robindude8000/sql-daily-tips/README.md

 # **AUTO-TRIVIA**

-A simple Python script that will send a random trivia in my messenger using OpenRouter's DeepSeek API.
+A simple Python script that will send a random trivia in my telegram using OpenRouter's DeepSeek API and Telegram Bot.

 ### **Usage**
 Run main.py script